-- Note that dimensional SPF lumber is most often sold in nominal dimensions, such as 2 x 4—this differs from hardwoods which are typically graded and sold by the board-foot.
+- Note that dimensional SPF lumber is most often sold in nominal dimensions, such as two by four—this differs from hardwoods, which are typically graded and sold by the board foot.

 - Most of the pressure-treated lumber you find in the home centers starts off as SPF lumber.
 The chemical treatment of this lumber generally occurs at another factory, where it is treated and dried before being shipped onward to lumber yards and home improvement centers.

 Although most SPF dimension lumber is used in structural work where the wood will be hidden from view, it is completely possible to use SPF lumber in some fine woodworking projects.
 Although SPF is not the best choice for projects that will be stained, there are still many projects where the cheaper costs makes SPF an option worth considering.

 When buying SPF lumber, keep in mind that you do not know with certainty what variety of spruce, pine, or fir you are buying.
 As such, if you intend to build a fine woodworking project out of SPF lumber and stain the project, you should choose all of your lumber from a single stack in the yard.
 This will greatly increase the likelihood that all of the materials are of the same species variety.
 Why does this matter?
 Each species absorbs stain a little bit differently, so if you use spruce on part of the project and pine on another part, the stain jobs likely will not match.
 Therefore, try to select all of your materials from the same stack of lumber to reduce the possibility that you're working with different species.

 When choosing SPF lumber for your project, try to select boards that are as straight as possible (watching for warping, cupping, twisting, and bowing), and choose boards with as few knots as possible.
 This is often easier said than done, and some woodworkers eventually wish they had saved the time and spent a little more money to buy a higher-graded pine, poplar, or hardwood for their projects.